sonicdoe/grunt-node-gyp/README.md

 ## License

-`grunt-node-gyp` is licensed under the BSD 2-clause license.
+`grunt-node-gyp` itself is licensed under the BSD 2-clause license, subject to additional terms.
 See [LICENSE](./LICENSE) for the full license.